Curvature Perturbations and Anomaly explain Dark Energy: Active dark energy

-We thus identify $\zeta$ with $2\omega$.
-The conformal mode reheat the Universe just like the curvature perturbation.
-Our mechanism works in generic inflation theory with this identification.
+The curvature perturbation $\zeta$ and conformal mode $\omega$ obey analogous Langevin type equations (\ref{Lgdn}) and (\ref{Lgeq}).
+They belong to the same universality class as two point functions (\ref{Lgsp1}) and (\ref{P123}) scale in the same way $k^{1-n_s}$.
+The conformal mode is indistinguishable from the curvature perturbation.
+Our identification $<\omega^2>=DP$ therefore works in generic quantum gravity with conformal mode or inflation theory with curvature perturbation.
+The advantage of conformal mode is being Lorentz scalar, well understood in covariant field theory.
+Since we have no dimensionful quantity in our equations (\ref{Lgsp1}) and (\ref{P123}), they must arise as integration constants.
+In COBE normalization case, the precise coefficient $D$ needs to be fit with the data.
+We assume it is $O(1)$ by naturalness.

 We have proposed a formalism in which the cosmological constant decays via trace anomaly.
 The necessary energy is provided by the inflow of the curvature perturbation.
 We argue it is a universal decay mechanism of dark energy.
+Although $P$ is constant outside the Horizon, we are interested in its behavior inside Horizon.
+In that case, $P$ is no longer constant.
+For example, CMB exhibits acoustic oscillations inside Horizon.
+We concentrate on the region where $P$ is well approximate to be constant.

-Anomaly is the unavoidable quantum breaking of conformal invariance.
+Anomaly is the unavoidable symmetry breaking mechanism in quantum field theory.
 QCD anomaly is a nice potential which contains 2 strongly coupled standard model fields and one curvature perturbation.
 The conclusion is that dark energy decay phenomenon due to anomaly may be universal as it is unavoidable.
 The history of dark energy might be also universal.
-It is exciting to investigate them from the both theoretical and observational point of view.
+It is exciting to investigate them further from the both theoretical and observational point of view.

-By specifying the principle potential as trace anomaly, we find its decay width as follows in a perturbation theory.